-Languages › Mandarin Chinese Punctuation Marks Share Flipboard Email Print Travel Ink/Getty Images Languages Mandarin History and Culture Pronunciation Vocabulary Understanding Chinese Characters By Qiu Gui Su Chinese Language Expert Qiu Gui Su is a native Mandarin speaker who has taught Mandarin Chinese for over 20 years. our editorial process Qiu Gui Su Updated March 10, 2019 Chinese punctuation marks are used to organize and clarify written Chinese.
+Languages › Mandarin Chinese Punctuation Marks Share Flipboard Email Print Travel Ink/Getty Images Languages Mandarin History and Culture Pronunciation Vocabulary Understanding Chinese Characters By Qiu Gui Su Qiu Gui Su Chinese Language Expert Qiu Gui Su is a native Mandarin speaker who has taught Mandarin Chinese for over 20 years.
+Learn about our Editorial Process Updated on March 10, 2019 Chinese punctuation marks are used to organize and clarify written Chinese.
 Chinese punctuation marks are similar in function to English punctuation marks but sometimes differ in the form or look.
 All Chinese characters are written to a uniform size, and this size also extends to punctuation marks, so Chinese punctuation marks usually take up more space than their English counterparts.
 Chinese characters can be written either vertically or horizontally, so the Chinese punctuation marks change position depending on the direction of the text.
 For example, parentheses and quotation marks are rotated 90 degrees when written vertically, and the full stop mark is placed below and to the right of the last character when written vertically.
 Common Chinese Punctuation Marks Here are the most commonly used Chinese punctuation marks: Full Stop The Chinese full stop is a small circle that takes the space of one Chinese character.
 The Mandarin name of the full stop is 句號/句号 (jù hào).
 It is used at the end of a simple or complex sentence, as in these examples: 請你幫我買一份報紙。请你帮我买一份报纸。Qǐng nǐ bāng wǒ mǎi yī fèn bàozhǐ.Please help me buy a newspaper.鯨魚是獸類，不是魚類；蝙蝠是獸類，不是鳥類。鲸鱼是兽类，不是鱼类；蝙蝠是兽类，不是鸟类。Jīngyú shì shòu lèi, búshì yú lèi; biānfú shì shòu lèi, búshì niǎo lèi.Whales are mammals, not fish; bats are mammals, not birds.
 Comma The Mandarin name of the Chinese comma is 逗號/逗号 (dòu hào).
 It is the same as the English comma, except it takes the space of one full character and is positioned in the middle of the line.
 It is used to separate clauses within a sentence, and to indicate pauses.
 Here are some examples: 如果颱風不來，我們就出國旅行。如果台风不来，我们就出国旅行。Rúguǒ táifēng bù lái, wǒmen jiù chū guó lǚxíng.If the typhoon does not come, we will take a trip abroad.現在的電腦，真是無所不能。现在的电脑，真是无所不能。Xiànzài de diànnǎo, zhēnshì wú suǒ bù néng.Modern computers, they are truly essential.
 Enumeration Comma The enumeration comma is used to separate list items.
 It is a short dash going from top left to bottom right.
 The Mandarin name of the enumeration comma is 頓號/顿号 (dùn hào).
 The difference between the enumeration comma and the regular comma can be seen in the following example: 喜、怒、哀、樂、愛、惡、欲，叫做七情。喜、怒、哀、乐、爱、恶、欲，叫做七情。Xǐ, nù, āi, lè, ài, è, yù, jiàozuò qī qíng.Happiness, anger, sadness, joy, love, hate, and desire are known as the seven passions.
 Colon, Semicolon, Question Mark, and the Exclamation Mark These four Chinese punctuation marks are the same as their English counterparts and have the same usage as in English.
 Their names are as follows: Colon冒號/冒号 (mào hào) - ：Semicolon - 分號/分号 (fēnhào) - ；Question Mark - 問號/问号 (wènhào) - ？Exclamation Mark - 驚嘆號/惊叹号 (jīng tàn hào) - ！ Quotation Marks Quotation marks are called 引號/引号 (yǐn hào) in Mandarin Chinese.
 There are both single and double quote marks, with the double quotes used within the single quotes: 「...『...』...」 Western-style quotation marks are used in simplified Chinese, but traditional Chinese uses the symbols as shown above.
 They are used for quoted speech, emphasis and sometimes for proper nouns and titles. 老師說：「你們要記住 國父說的『青年要立志做大事，不要做大官』這句話。」老师说：“你们要记住 国父说的‘青年要立志做大事，不要做大官’这句话。”Lǎoshī shuō: “Nǐmen yào jìzhu Guófù shuō de ‘qīngnián yào lì zhì zuò dàshì, bùyào zuò dà guān’ zhè jù huà.”The teacher said: “You must remember the words of Sun Yat-sen - ‘Youth should be committed to do big things, not to make big government.’"
 Cite this Article Format mla apa chicago Your Citation Su, Qiu Gui.
 "Chinese Punctuation Marks."
 ThoughtCo, Aug.
 27, 2020, thoughtco.com/chinese-punctuation-marks-2279717.
 Su, Qiu Gui.
 (2020, August 27).
 Chinese Punctuation Marks.
 Retrieved from https://www.thoughtco.com/chinese-punctuation-marks-2279717 Su, Qiu Gui.
 "Chinese Punctuation Marks."
 ThoughtCo. https://www.thoughtco.com/chinese-punctuation-marks-2279717 (accessed January 28, 2022). copy citation Watch Now: Why is Proper Grammar Important?